elf4j/elf4j-provider/README.md

 ### Configuration

-- Properties file configuration only
+- Properties File Configuration Only

   The default configuration file location is at the root of the application class path, with file name `elf4j-test.properties`; or if that is missing, then the `elf4j.properties`.
 Alternatively, to override the